nstublen/jccc-javascript-samples/README.md

 *Purpose:* Practice creating objects with methods that require use of 'this'.

+## Dice Roller

+*Purpose:* Use the Math object to generate random numbers.
+Practice DOM manipulation by selecting the number of dice to roll and updating the page after rolling the dice.

 ## Snippets

 *Purpose:* Practice use of functions and objects.
 Functions should be